9 Best Asian Boys’ Love (BL) Dramas That Define the Genre

 2Gether The Series

 While viewers were more interested in the stunning visuals of the cast at first, the plot of the GMMTV drama was also sweet, lighthearted and funny enough to keep audiences entertained.
-When Tine asks Sarawat to fake-date him in order to get away from a stalkerish admirer, both university students have to confront their feelings for each other that might be more real than they thought.
+When Tine asks Sarawat to fake-date him to get away from a stalkerish admirer, both university students have to confront their feelings for each other that might be more real than they thought.

 Bad Buddy

-Another Thai BL series with a huge following is Bad Buddy which premiered in 2021.
+Another Thai BL series with a huge following is Bad Buddy, which premiered in 2021.
 It starred Ohm Pawat and Nanon Korapat, the latter being a child actor who was stepping into a BL role for the first time.
 The series gained a lot of attention for the chemistry between the two actors as well as the rom-com-esque style.
 If you’re looking for a classic enemies-to-lovers trope, this is the one for you!

 I Told Sunset About You